GenesisFR/DS1TroubleshootingGuide/README.md

 To fix the main menu resolution issues, you need to configure Wine (use the PlayOnLinux button or run `WINEPREFIX=~/.PlayOnLinux/wineprefix/ds winecfg`).
 Under the `Graphics` tab, enable `Emulate a virtual desktop`.

+> [!NOTE]
-Note: if you have weird glitches, switch to desktop and back to the game, they should disappear.
+If you have weird glitches, switch to desktop and back to the game, they should disappear.

 ## Use unsupported resolutions